 Amalgamation: the creation of a single school from two or more schools

 At its simplest, collaborative working is two or more schools working together to the mutual benefit of their pupils with the overall aim of improving outcomes for all.
 This has the potential to broaden opportunities and contribute to efficiencies - it is important for governors to keep collaborative working in their sights.

 The LA has produced guidance to support Governors and Headteachers to proactively explore a range of collaborative models.
-Annex 1 of the guidance provides an audit tool for school leaders and governors to explore the current opportunities and possible challenges to future collaborative working with other schools.
 It is recommended that the audit is completed prior to any formal discussions taking place with the LA.